Ryushe/todo/src/components/notes.md

 no handlers yet in list.jsx
-  also uncomment dragoverlay at end could rename <task/> -> because naming a little confusing
+  also uncomment dragoverlay at end could rename <task/> -> ListItem, or something because naming a little confusing

 todo:
   list.jsx: